thekevinhuang/node-js-imports-and-exports-g-416/README.md

 module's `exports` to console (and we colorize it!); if we fail, we tell the user what went wrong and exit with an error.
 Try it!

+(Confused by that stuff in back ticks?
+These are called "[template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)."
+They work essentially like string interpolation in Ruby (`"See?
+It's #{interpolated}"`), just with a slightly different syntax.
+They're a new feature in [ECMAScript 6](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition) that Node.js just made available by default.
+No more `"concatenating " + variables + " into strings!"`

 ``` bash
 # print the `fs` module's properties!
 node lib fs